richstokes/cheekymonkey/README.md

 ### Install & run

 1. Clone the repo
-2. `pip3 install -r requirements.txt`
+2. `pip install -r requirements.txt`
 3. `python3 cheekymonkey.py`

 Unless offline mode is set (see below), the game will attempt to connect to your currently set Kubernetes context.